Modern Weight ScienceAbout

 Practical factors that often decide it

 • Cost and coverage.
-What your insurance covers — or what's available and affordable through a telehealth provider — often matters more than the trial averages.
+What your insurance covers, or what is affordable through a telehealth provider, often matters more than the trial averages.
+See what GLP-1 medications actually cost and the GLP-1 Cost Index 2026.

 • Availability.
-Supply of specific drugs and doses has fluctuated; the "best" drug you can't get consistently isn't the best choice.
+Supply of specific drugs and doses has fluctuated over time, and the best drug you cannot get consistently is not the best choice for you.

 The honest takeaway

-Tirzepatide's dual mechanism gives it an edge in average trial weight loss.
-But both are highly effective medications, and the decision is usually settled by cost, access, and how your body responds — not by a leaderboard.
+Tirzepatide's dual mechanism gives it a measured edge in average weight loss, now confirmed head-to-head in SURMOUNT-5.
+Semaglutide holds the stronger proven cardiovascular outcome data.
+Both are highly effective medications, and for most people the decision is settled by cost, access, health history, and how the body responds, not by a leaderboard.
 This is a conversation to have with a prescriber, not a verdict to reach from an article.
-For more on how these medications compare to conventional approaches, see GLP-1 vs. Traditional Weight Loss.
+For how both compare to conventional approaches, see GLP-1 vs traditional weight loss.

 This article is educational and not medical advice.
 Drug selection, dosing, and suitability are decisions for you and a licensed clinician.